Skip to main content

 For example, if your essential monthly expenses total around $2,000, you should aim to save between $6,000 and $12,000 in your emergency fund.

-In addition to saving for your financial goals, it's important to indulge yourself from time to time.That's where a splurge fund comes into play.
+We all have the need to splurge from time to time.That's where a splurge fund comes into play.
 This fund allows you to treat yourself to little luxuries guilt-free.
 Allocating a small percentage of your income to a splurge fund may help provide the freedom to make spontaneous purchases or rewards without derailing your financial plans.

 Final Thoughts